5 Best Moving Truck Rental Companies (2023 Review)

 • Moving supplies: Some companies offer packing supplies for an additional cost, which can minimize your errands leading up to your moving date.

-• Storage options: Because gaps between leases and employment can be expected, you may have short- or long-term storage needs.
+• Storage options: Gaps between leases and employment happen, leading to short- or long-term storage needs.
 Ask the rental truck company if they offer any self-storage rentals, because dealing with one company is always more convenient.

 • Tow dollies and trailers: Some truck rental companies offer add-ons, such as tow dollies, furniture pads, and trailers.
 Renting these items can be more sustainable for your wallet and the environment if you’re unlikely to use them often.